gitlabhq/gitlabhq/doc/workflow/importing/import_projects_from_github.md

 ### Authorize access to your repositories using a personal access token

 >**Note:**
-For a proper author/assignee mapping, the [GitHub integration][gh-integration] should be used instead of using a [personal access token][gh-token].
+For a proper author/assignee mapping for issues and pull requests, the [GitHub integration][gh-integration] should be used instead of the [personal access token][gh-token].
 If the GitHub integration is enabled by your GitLab administrator, it should be the preferred method to import your repositories.
+Read more in the [How it works](#how-it-works) section.

 If you are not using the GitHub integration, you can still perform a one-off authorization with GitHub to grant GitLab access your repositories: